 - Research and implement the use of green products in the hospital, including hand soap and industrial cleaning products: We have successfully transitioned our custodial products to green products with the exception limited to floor finishers, for which we are seeking appropriate products.

 - Increase spend on green chemicals with a focus on window cleaners: We have moved to 100% green spend of glass cleaners.

-- Explore using pre-finished vinyl flooring during patient room renovation, to eliminate use of strip and wax.
+- Explore using pre-finished vinyl flooring during patient room renovation to eliminate use of strip and wax.
 We are currently using a Green Seal floor stripper.

-The Histology Laboratory eliminated 80 gallons of alcohol monthly, by purchasing two new, environmentally-friendly stainers that don’t use alcohol.
+The Histology Laboratory eliminated 80 gallons of alcohol monthly, by purchasing two new, environmentally-friendly stains that don’t use alcohol.

 We eliminated the use of antimicrobial hand soaps containing triclosan or triclocarban.
 When cleaning floors, our automatic floor scrubber machines use only water (not chemicals).

 We have virtually eliminated the disinfectant glutaraldehyde and moved to safer alternatives, such as hydrogen peroxide.

 To stop manual disinfection of equipment (which exposes staff to disinfecting agents), we use automatic machine washers.

 We use vacuums certified by the Carpet & Rug Institute’s Seal of Approval/Green Label program for commercial vacuums.

 We make sure that these products in our Neonatal Intensive Care Unit are free of PVC and DEHP: breast pumps, examination gloves and vascular catheters.